dilimou/Disaster-Classification-Task/README.md

     - Disaster_Response.db # database with the clean data
 - models
     - train_classifier.py
-    - classifier.pkl # saved model
+    - classifier.pkl # saved model (The picled file is too big to get uploaded on github.
+Follow the steps below to create it.)
 - README.md

 ## Requirements: